lux4rd0/homeassistant/esphome/lilygo_t5_weatherflow.md

       id: '${devicename}_display'
       update_interval: never

 Display configurations for the Lilygo T5 specific to `ashald/esphome@lilygo-t5-47`.
-Does a full refresh on each update and the update interval is set to never.
-We'll update the display manually once all of the data is loaded from Home Assistant.
+Does a complete refresh on each update, and the update interval is set to never.
+We'll update the display manually once all the data is loaded from Home Assistant.

       lambda: |-
           if (id(${devicename}_page).state == "A") {

 This is the start of the display drawing - part of the display YAML stanza.
-It looks for an `input_select` entity so you can choose which page you want displayed.
+It looks for an `input_select` entity so you can choose which page you want to be displayed.
 [Input Select](https://www.home-assistant.io/integrations/input_select/) is part of Home Assistant helpers and can be found in Devices & Services.
-This needs to be added manually and the Entity ID needs to match the devicename/sensor in ESPHome.
+This needs to be added manually, and the Entity ID must match the devicename/sensor in ESPHome.

 ![enter image description here](https://labs.lux4rd0.com/wp-content/uploads/2022/06/lilygo_t5_input_select.png)